humanmade/altis-cms/README.md

 # CMS

 The CMS module includes WordPress and other "WordPress additions".
-It is possibly the most special module, as it provides the bootstrap for Platform.
+It is possibly the most special module, as it provides the bootstrap for Altis.